-- the subjects of international law are individuals and groups who are members of nations; - 2. the legitimacy of policy actors depends upon the extent to which they are willing to uphold international law law is equivalent to justice; - the community for whom justice is to be done is made up of individuals who identify as members of nations represented by national states fact, cosmopolitan nationalism presupposes that we are in a kind of transitional phase, between the international states system and a more cosmopolitan version of law as breaking through state sovereignty; especially where gross violations of human rights have occurred or in order to prevent them, states are no longer self-contained discrete units of jurisdiction.
+- the subjects of international law are individuals and groups who are members of nations; - 2. the legitimacy of policy actors depends upon the extent to which they are willing to uphold international law law is equivalent to justice;

+3. the community for whom justice is to be done is made up of individuals who identify as members of nations represented by national states

+The basic motif of this model is that 'we' - who are unquestionably members of a national political community first and foremost - take pride in our state insofar as it upholds universal human rights that are applicable across the world.
+Again facts and norms are intertwined in this model.
+As a matter of fact, cosmopolitan nationalism presupposes that we are in a kind of transitional phase, between the international states system and a more cosmopolitan version of law as breaking through state sovereignty; especially where gross violations of human rights have occurred or in order to prevent them, states are no longer self-contained discrete units of jurisdiction.
 However, descriptive and evaluative analysis overlap insofar as politics is seen as misplaced in cases of gross violations of human rights, as a brake on justice rather than as a legitimate domain of public policy decision-making.
 Gross violations of human rights both will be and should be a matter for international law rather than for politics, whether national or international.